 - Restoration Urban Ministries 1213 Parkland Ct., Champaign: in-season clothing, furniture, appliances, and household goods.
 Call 355-2662 or email email@example.com for drop-off hours and information.

 - Salt & Light Ministry 1512 W. Anthony Dr., Champaign; 1819 S. Philo Road, Urbana: all conditions of clothes and shoes (anything that is unwearable is recycled); furniture, and household items.
 Salt and Light also takes stuff that it will recycle, such as clothes with stains/holes.

 Thrift Stores That Benefit Direct Service Agencies:

-- Goodwill 1201 Savoy Plaza Lane, Savoy and 912 W. Anthony Drive, Champaign: clothing, accessories, some furniture, household items, books, cds.
-Other Goodwill drop offs include Urbana (at the LaBelle Boutique at 114 N. Vine).
+- Goodwill 1201 Savoy Plaza Lane, Savoy and 912 W. Anthony Drive, Champaign: clothing, accessories, some furniture, household items, books, CDs.

 - ReStore 119 E. University Ave, Champaign: furniture, appliances, building materials, household items, books, some accessories.
 They offer pick-up services (call 355-6460).
 Benefits Habitat for Humanity.

-- Salvation Army 2212 N. Market St. and 109 W. John, Champaign: clothes, accessories, some furniture/household items, books, toys.
+- Salvation Army 2212 N. Market St., Champaign: clothes, accessories, some furniture/household items, books, toys.
 Both locations accept donations.
 Call 373-7825 to arrange for pick up of furniture donations.

 - Connections Located inside Lincoln Square Mall, Urbana: adult and children’s clothing, accessories, and toys.
 Toys must not be damaged, and must have all the pieces.
-Proceeds benefit Courage Connections, formerly the Center for Women in Transition.
+Proceeds benefit Courage Connections.

 - Twice is Nice 607 W. Elm, Urbana: clothing, household items, small appliances, books, CDs, toys, accessories.
 This is a program of the First Presbyterian Church in Urbana; the website has more information about who benefits when you donate/shop there.